You can learn how Bear works by reading or working through this simple tutorial.

 The result is that feature values greater than 1.5 − 1 / 512 round up to 1.5 in this core modeling.

-Because Bear’s models are piecewise constant in feature space anyway, this quantization of the thresholds between adjacent pieces usually has no significant practical ramifications.
+Because Bear’s models are piecewise constant in feature space anyway, you would assume that this quantization of the thresholds between adjacent pieces would usually have no significant practical ramifications.
+But what if we were to shift all of these feature values to the right, by, say, 1,000,000?

 So now that we have more than an empty model, let’s examine in more details what’s actually in linear-2.bear.gz.
 Let’s start with the non-verbose version of the program: